pschool-in/curriculum/content/grammar/adverb/readme.md

 ## Adverb of Place, Time and Manner (adverb-4)

 1. Reading Passage
+2. Classify the given adverbs as Adverb of Place and Time
-2. Identify the adverb
+3. Identify the adverb present in the below setence.
-3. Classify Adverb type
+4. Fill in the blanks with the right adverb
+5. Select all adverbs of manners
-4. Select all adverbs in the sentences
+6. Select all adverbs of place

 ## Adverb of Degree and Frequency (adverb-5)

 1. Reading Passage
-2. Identify the adverb
+2. Select the Adverb
    1. Adverb of Frequncy (hidden)
    2. Adverb of Degree (hidden)
 3. Drag and Drop - Adverb of Frequency or not